433 Grove St, Norwell, MA 02061, USA

 Owned By: Commonwealth of Massachusetts

 The newest (2022) access point to Wompatuck State Park!
-Look for the entrance diagonally across the street from the Hornstra Farm sign on Grove Street.
-This is an excellent alternative to the unofficial Prospect Street entrance, around the corner, which lacks sufficient parking.
+Look for the entrance diagonally across the street from the Hornstra Farm sign on Grove Street in Norwell.

 This 3,500-acre Massachusetts state park served as the Hingham Naval Ammunition Annex from 1941 to 1965.
 It stretches into four towns – Hingham, Cohasset, Scituate and Norwell.
 The park features numerous seasonal campsites, plus fishing and non-motorized boating on the Aaron River Reservoir.
 There are 12 miles of paved bike paths, plus off-road trails for hiking, mountain biking, horseback riding and cross-country skiing.
 Stroller-friendly in some sections.
 There are many rocky outcroppings and glacial erratic boulders throughout the park.

-Other access points include: Main Entrance, Hingham • Leavitt Street Entrance, Hingham • Triphammer Pond Conservation Area, Hingham • Whitney Spur Rail Trail, Cohasset • Whitney & Thayer Woods, Cohasset • Doane Street Entrance, Cohasset • Aaron River Reservoir and Dam, Cohasset • Brass Kettle Conservation Area, Cohasset • Prospect Street, Norwell • Mt.
+Other access points include: Main Entrance, Hingham • Leavitt Street Entrance, Hingham • Triphammer Pond Conservation Area, Hingham • Whitney Spur Rail Trail, Cohasset • Whitney & Thayer Woods, Cohasset • Doane Street Entrance, Cohasset • Aaron River Reservoir and Dam, Cohasset • Brass Kettle Conservation Area, Cohasset • Mt.
 Blue Street, Norwell

 In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”).
 Land was acquired from private homeowners for the purpose of expanding the Hingham Naval Ammunition Depot nearby.
 It remained in use until 1965, and served both World War II and the Korean Conflict.